maineventio/maineventio.github.io/index.md

 Too much effort is wasted reinventing the wheel on what should be a standard utility for companies and projects, so MainEvent solves that.
 Generate events on any scale, attach any attributes to them, and report on them in a clean easy dashboard.

+# Check this out:
+For more on the problems witht he current analytics landscape, check this out: Medium: What We're Missing In Product Analytics](https://hackernoon.com/what-were-missing-in-product-analytics-928984c2e36a)

 ## Open Source
 It’s important that this product have an open-source component.
 The core hate point is that teams are re-inventing the wheel every month, and there should be an off-the-shelf option that companies can standardize on as they scale, without wasting developer bandwidth on inventing the basics.
 User analytics should be available to tech teams like web servers are - grab the standard, use it, and get as complicated and custom as your use demands as you grow, without ruinous cost.